Crews Battle 7 Grass Fires near Byron Highway

-As of 8:16 a.m.
-Thursday, the wildfires, which Cal Fire has collectively called the Grant Fire, were 80 percent contained.

-The flames are being fueled by high winds and burning along Byron Highway near Clifton Court Forebay, a reservoir in the San Joaquin River Delta region.
+The flames are burning along Byron Highway near Clifton Court Forebay, a reservoir in the San Joaquin River Delta region.

+As of Thursday evening, Cal Fire reports the wildfires, which have been collectively called the Grant Fire, were 100 percent contained.

+Into early Thursday morning, the fire was tough to control because of strong winds.

 The East Contra Costa Fire Protection District says in a Facebook post that Alameda County Fire is also helping fight the blazes that started Wednesday afternoon.
 A Cal Fire helicopter is also assisting with water drops.

-A number of outbuildings were destroyed or damaged, according to Cal Fire Battalion Chief Jonathan Cox.
-Aerial images being broadcast online by KTVU show several large, barn-like structures gutted and smoldering.

-"This is a little out of the ordinary and posed a little bit of a challenge for firefighters today," Battalion Chief Cox said of the strong wind in the area.
+On Thursday, Macumber said his crews were keeping the wind on their minds, even though the Grant Fire was almost contained.

+"Winds are still pretty high today," he said.
+"So we want to keep these units out here all day to make sure nothing flares up and that none of these fires flare up again."

 People who live near the fires were told to prepare for an evacuation.

-As of 10 p.m.
-Wednesday, no homes had burned.
+Jeff Hoogendoorn was enjoying lunch in Byron when he spotted something out the corner of his eye.

+"I saw smoke and headed back out here and that's when I saw the fire," he said.

 Around 3 p.m.
 Wednesday, Alameda County Fire officials ordered a shelter in place for students and staff at Mountain House School.
 Everyone was able to leave the school safely.